pwnerblu/surrealra1n/README.md

 # What tools does surrealra1n depend on:

 LukeeGD fork of futurerestore and other tools.
-Some tools may be downloaded from Legacy iOS Kit & Semaphorin
+Some tools may be downloaded from Legacy iOS Kit & Semaphorin as these tools are bundled with Legacy iOS Kit and/or Semaphorin.

 These tools may be under a different license than the surrealra1n script itself, but the surrealra1n shell script is under Apache License Version 2.0.